qasar/qasar.github.io/angel.md

 On Go-to-market, my experience comes from Applied and 1000s of companies I worked with at Y Combinator.
 The former is much more important but the latter offers diversity that is important to understand different types of GTM strategies that can be employed.

 <p>&nbsp;</p>
 <strong> 4.
 Compensation, hiring and firing. </strong> I deal with this all day, everyday and have gotten good at it.
 I typically know what is on the market.
-Be very very weary of VC compentation charts which tend to be heavily inflated.
+Be very very weary of VC compensation charts which tend to be heavily inflated.

 <p>&nbsp;</p>
 <strong> 5.
 M&A. </strong> I have sold a company to Google, bought companies at Google and at Applied.
 I have some sense of the best tactics here.